michaelbradley91/StickySharedResources/README.md

 <sup>Note: while you could have stopped all buttons being pressed by acquiring either control's resource, resource groups are strict and require you to explicitly acquire any resources you operate on.
 This is to encourage your code to be aware of what is going on.</sup>

-After the above method has been called, two threads can interact with the two controls at the same time, but the only one button on each control can be pressed at any one time.
+After the above method has been called, two threads can interact with the two controls at the same time, but only one button on each control can be pressed at any one time.

 #### Warning About Disconnecting Resources